 WHAT IS AN INDEPENDENT MEDICAL EXAMINATION FOR MINNESOTA NO FAULT INSURANCE?

-When you are involved in an auto accident in Minnesota, your automobile insurer is initially required to pay for your medical bills and lost wages.
+When you are involved in an auto accident in Minnesota, your car insurance is initially required to pay for your medical bills and lost wages.
 (See No-Fault Benefits.)
 However, the automobile insurer is only required to pay these benefits to the extent that the injury and treatment are a result of the car accident, i.e. not a “preexisting condition” or other non auto injury.
-Minnesota law, and your insurance policy, give your automobile insurer the right to have you see a doctor of their choice to evaluate the extent and cause of your injury after you have been in a car accident.
-They call this an “independent medical examination” because the doctor is not your treating doctor and therefore is not necessarily going to simply support your claim, but will instead give an “independent” objective opinion about your injury and the need for treatment.
+Minnesota law, and your insurance policy, give your car insurance company the right to have you see a doctor of their choice to evaluate the extent and cause of your injury after you have been in a car accident.
+They call this an “independent medical examination” because the doctor they send you to is not your treating doctor and therefore is not necessarily going to simply support your claim, but will instead give an “independent” objective opinion about your injury and the need for treatment.
 If the independent medical examination doctor agrees that you have been injured because of the car accident, your insurance company will most likely pay or continue paying your benefits.
-However, if the independent medical examination doctor says that you are not injured or that your injuries are not a result of the car accident, the insurance company will no longer pay your claims or lost wages.
+However, if the independent medical examination doctor says that you are not injured, you are recovered, or that your injuries are not a result of the car accident, the insurance company will no longer pay your medical bills or lost wages.
 Each auto insurance company has their own policy regarding these exams – some insurers will pay benefits for a few months after the crash before asking for an independent medical exam, and some won’t pay anything until after the exam.